Diracturing/cryptocurrency/README.md

 ## How to run
 It was tested using several virtual ubuntu servers.

-In Fullnode.py, change initIp to the first running server.
-The first running server also has to include a single arbitary argument (python3 Fullnode.py "anything".
-Then start the next full node without argument.
+In Fullnode.py, change initIp to the server which will run the first full node.
+The first full node also has to include a single arbitary argument (python3 Fullnode.py "anything".
+The next full nodes should not include any argument.
 All nodes have to start before any node have mined a block.

 ## What it does
 It starts by connecting all nodes to eachother.